flowr-analysis/flowr/wiki/[Query] Inspect Argument Roles.md

-_<span title="an overview of flowR's query API">Generated</span> from '[wiki-query.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-query.ts "src/documentation/wiki-query.ts")' on 2026-08-25, 11:40:13 UTC (v2.14.4), please do not edit directly._
+_<span title="an overview of flowR's query API">Generated</span> from '[wiki-query.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-query.ts "src/documentation/wiki-query.ts")' on 2026-09-10, 07:04:46 UTC (v2.15.8), do not edit directly._
 <h2 id="Inspect Argument Roles Query">Inspect Argument Roles Query&emsp;<sup>[<a href="https://github.com/flowr-analysis/flowr/wiki/Query-API">overview</a>]</sup></h2>

 Determine what functions and their formals do\
 _This query is requested with the type `inspect-fn-props`._\
 Run in the REPL: `:query @inspect-fn-props [(<crit>;...)] <code | file://path>`

 Per function definition this states what each formal is used for, as <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/built-in-props.ts#L9"><code><span title="What a single argument of a call is used for, as a bitmask ( ArgProp.Forced / ArgProp.NoDefault lead, being the two bits the signature database can also state).">ArgProp</span></code></a> bits, and what the function itself does, as <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/built-in-props.ts#L57"><code><span title="The properties of the behavior of a call, as a bitmask.">CallProp</span></code></a> bits: the very scheme flowR states its built-ins and the